TRUST & TRANSPARENCY

 SDWIS violation data is queried live from the EPA ECHO API each time you search — it reflects whatever EPA has on file at that moment.
 UCMR5 PFAS data is a snapshot packaged into the app (the federal dataset was finalized in 2025 and updates infrequently).
 Lead pipe inventory data is pulled from federal reporting as of late 2024.
 Each report includes data freshness notes where we can surface them.

-For the most current data, always cross-reference the official EPA links included in your report, and call your utility directly if you have concerns about recent events.
+For the most current data, always cross-reference the official EPA links included in your report, and call your public water system directly if you have concerns about recent events.

 Who we are